nordinr/git-init-basic/README.md

 # PART 02

 ## 1. Branch
-This repo has 3 branches. `master, dev and feature`
+This repo has 3 branches. `master and dev`